 When an artist devotes his or her years to art, the artist may sacrifice human relatedness (with partner, children, friends) in order to forge an individual relationship to the unconscious.
 The unconscious sometimes violates human values with dreadful demands.

-At the collective level the sacrifice is symbolic.
+At the collective level the sacrifice is more symbolic, less literal.
 We go to church or temple each week and give offerings hoping that the unconscious will not demand more.

 Sedna screamed and struggled as her body began go numb in the icy arctic waters.
 She swam to the kayak and reached up, her fingers grasping the side of the boat.
 Her father, terrified by the raging storm, thought only of himself as he grabbed the paddle and began to pound against Sedna’s fingers.
 Sedna screamed for her father to stop but to no avail.
 Her frozen fingers cracked and fell into the ocean.
 Affected by her ghastly husband’s powers Sedna’s fingers, while sinking to the bottom, turned into seals.